fabiang/assetic-module/README.md

 We've two main branches here:

+- 3.x: current version with dropped Zend Framework support and added features
 - 2.x: version compatible with Zend Framework 2/3 and Laminas
-- 3.x: future version with dropped Zend Framework support and added features

-Currently the master branch is for version 2.x
+Currently the master branch is for version 3.x